mor-solomonov/creatives-around-frontend/README.md

  ## Comments and updates
 <br/>

-* The app is currently made for mobile only.
+* The app is currently made for mobile-only.
 * For the desktop version, an iframe is implemented.
 * Optimized for Google Chrome.
-* Ongoing optimizaion for Mozilla Firefox, Safari & Microsoft Edge.
+* Ongoing optimization for Mozilla Firefox, Safari & Microsoft Edge.
+* Since our backend developer left the project, only the frontend is implemented.
+We are currently looking for a backend developer to continue the backend implementation.